 The compilers represent very sophisticated technology, but they aren’t the most important piece of the Infinite36 environment.
 The Infinite Application Server allows the recompiled object code to be deployed natively under the target platform (IE: Linux).
 The Infinite Application Server executes the code as it would on the System/36 platform.

-Infinite36 is the only method of embracing Open Systems that offers rapid migration, low risk and a fast return on investment.
+Infinite36 is the only method of embracing Open Systems offering rapid migration, low risk and a fast return on investment.

 Infinite Cloud is a product set that automatically reads the data stream created by Infinite36 and renders green screen graphically.
 Whilst the toolset is auto rendering the screens and creating dynamic point and click functionality it is also publishing the screens to the web creating a private cloud upon which the screens can be accessed via any industry standard browser.
 Since the architecture is built in Eclipse for Java it can access and be accessed by third party Eclipse or Java libraries making plug-ins and new interfaces a breeze.